sjbylo/container-workshop/00-workshop-setup/README.md

 - Register for a free github.com account at https://github.com/join
 - A Quay.io account
     - Register for a free account at https://quay.io/
-    - Generate and retrieve your encrypted password from the Settings menu.
+    - Optionally, generate and retrieve your encrypted password from the Settings menu.
 We will be using it to interact with the Quay registry.
 - Note: With just this, you can perform all of the OpenShift labs (in the cloud or with Minishift), but not the Docker based labs on your laptop.

 B) Best case - install Docker on your laptop